hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/additional-income.html.md

 These endpoints give a user the ability to manage data related to state benefits.
 The user can add details about state benefits for a specific tax year, as well as update submissions already made.
 They also have the option to delete previous submissions, and to retrieve the information they have previously submitted.

-The new functionality provides seven new endpoints: Add State Benefit, Delete State Benefit Amounts, Delete State Benefit, Ignore State Benefit, Update State Benefit Amounts, Update State Benefit and Retrieve a list of all state benefits.

 **Note**

-* only pre-populated HMRC benefits can be ignored (end-of-year)
+* only pre-populated HMRC benefits can be ignored (end-of-year) or unignored
-* if the customer attempts to delete a pre-populated state benefit, then the operation will fail with a forbidden response.
+* attempting to delete a pre-populated state benefit will fail with a 'forbidden' response.
 * a customer can only update amounts in-year for Job Seeker Allowance and Employment Support Allowance